prestonharberts/bib/Bible/prov1.md

 > Do not consent!
 ###### 11
 > If they say, “Come with us!
->  “ We will lie in wait to shed blood;
+> “We will lie in wait to shed blood;
->  “ We will ambush an innocent person capriciously.
+> “We will ambush an innocent person capriciously.
 ###### 12
->  “ We will swallow them alive like Sheol,
+> “We will swallow them alive like Sheol,
->  “ Those full of vigor like those going down to the Pit.
+> “Those full of vigor like those going down to the Pit.
 ###### 13
->  “ We will seize all kinds of precious wealth;
+> “We will seize all kinds of precious wealth;
->  “ We will fill our houses with plunder.
+> “We will fill our houses with plunder.
 ###### 14
->  “ Join with us!
+> “Join with us!
->  “ We will all share equally in what we steal.”
+> “We will all share equally in what we steal.”
 ###### 15
 > My child, do not go down their way,
 > Withhold yourself from their path;